kalanda/esp8266-sniffer/README.md

 # ESP8266 WifiSniffer

-This is only an easy experiment which uses a ESP8266 wifi module to look for near smartphones around you.
+This is only an easy experiment which uses the ESP8266 wifi module to look for near smartphones around you.
 You can do this very easily with any computer and some software but this is a good way to learn the possibilities of these tiny ESP8266 modules.

 **VERY IMPORTANT:** *This code is only for educational purposes.
 We don’t want to listen for any private communication and we don't do it.
 All packets that you can listen with this code are public packets without any encryption or secure layer on it, continuously broadcasted to the air by smartphones.
 Please, check which country's laws applies to you before use this code.*